 The film is a long wait for the other foot to drop.
 Farrell’s polite charm, a charm strained by McBurney’s desire to survive, is the first clear signpost of tone.
 The atmosphere of put-on civility is so thin a veil for what is destined to happen that the entire film creeps forward with a sense of dread.

 But it is not a dread without emotional complications.
-The depth of character in the film may at first seem only inches deep, especially considering a handful of the girls in the house barely have lines to read, but the relationship between McBurney and the three eldest members of the house is quietly fascinating.
+The depth of character in the film may at first seem only inches deep, especially considering a handful of the girls in the house barely have lines to read, but the relationships between McBurney and the three eldest members of the house are quietly fascinating.

 Kidman plays Miss Martha with a distant coolness, restraining herself for the sake of keeping order in the house.
 But there is something more.
 A scene in which she gives a newly-mended and unconscious McBurney a sponge bath is the most compelling in the film, as it is a silent realization of Martha’s true character, her true desire for something beyond her present situation.